GBarnsley/DiscretizeDistributions.jl/docs/src/double_censoring.md

 # Double Censoring

 The motivation for this package is simplifying the simulation of continuous waiting time distributions in discrete time.
-For example say I have some complex dynamic model where after event $A$ occurs there we know in the real world $\mathrm{Gamma}(3.1, 2.1)$ is a good approximation for the time until event $B$ occurs.
+For example say I have some complex dynamic model where after event $A$ occurs there we know in the real world, $\mathrm{Gamma}(3.1, 2.1)$ is a good approximation for the time until event $B$ occurs.

 If I am running this model in discrete time with a relative time step of 0.1, I can use the following code to simulate this:
 ```julia